 For those of y’all still here – let’s talk #BoostMyBio!

 My name is Blair and this is my first crack at Pitch Wars.
 I’m submitting my manuscript, THE SECOND TRANSIT, in the Adult category (you guys know how that sounds to everyone else, right?).
 I describe my story as science-meets-historical fiction, though it would probably qualify as “speculative” too.
 I am very new to all of this terminology, so you’ll need to give me a minute to catch up.

-Comps: THE SECOND TRANSIT is a bit like Kim Stanley Robinson’s “The Years of Rice and Salt” meets Carol Vaye Watkins’ “Gold Fame Citrus.”
+Comps: THE SECOND TRANSIT is a bit like Kim Stanley Robinson’s “The Years of Rice and Salt” meets Claire Vaye Watkins’ “Gold Fame Citrus.”
 It tells the story of an asteroid that whizzes past a planet every ~2,000 years.
 Every time it passes, its immense gravity has catastrophic ecological effects that completely reorder the climate and even geography.
-It is 90,000 words.
+It is about 86,000 words.

 What I hope to get out of PW is feedback from more experienced, established authors on how I could polish THE SECOND TRANSIT into something publishable.
 I finished book last year after I put myself on a deadline to finish before our daughter was born, and it’s been in edit ever since.
 While I read a lot (or at least I used to, before my wife and I descended into babyland), I don’t really belong to a community of creative writers, and nor do I work in those circles.
 It has only been on the Pitch Wars forums that I’ve gotten clear advice on what goes in a query letter or synopsis, and I had no idea what “comps” even were until very recently.

 So – you see what you’re dealing with here. 😅